2000 Fold

-2000 Fold is Los Angeles underground rap group Styles of Beyond's debut studio album, which was released on Bilawn Records on August 18, 1998, and re-released on August 24, 1999, on SpyTech Records.
+2000 Fold is the debut studio album by Los Angeles underground rap group Styles of Beyond, which was released on Bilawn Records on August 18, 1998, and re-released on August 24, 1999, on SpyTech Records.
 This album was only released in an "edited version", whereas Megadef was only released in an "explicit version".
 2000 Fold was out of print for several years, and was then only available as a download via iTunes and Amazon.
 In July 2007, it was made available once again in CD format, on both the Projekt Revolution and SpyTech Records official web-stores.

 Background and composition

 2000 Fold was produced by many producers, but the best known was Divine Styler and Mike Shinoda, who later became a platform for the group to show their talent after 2004.
 The other producers for the album were the members of the group.
 It became a breakthrough album for the group.
 The album cover was designed by Shinoda, and the photography was done by Joe Hahn.
 The album contains songs, which included samples from various other songs by artists, including Black Moon, Organized Konfusion, Michael Franks, Eric B & Rakim, Mobb Deep, Graham Nash, Chic, A Tribe Called Quest, The Seeds, EPMD and Depeche Mode.